isomerpages/mlaw-corp/_realign/3-process-repayment.md

 The following documents **must be attached** to the **Notice of Objection**:

 * A copy of the Notice of Revision and all supporting documents which were enclosed to the Notice of Revision.
-* All supporting documents to support the Other Party’s reasons for objecting to the Notice of Revision.
+* Any supporting documents to support the Other Party’s reasons for objecting to the Notice of Revision.
 * If the Other Party has a proposal on the repayment schedule, all supporting documents to support the Other Party’s proposal.

 <u>Submission and service by the electronic system</u>